 Use simple words

-Avoid using complex or jargon words in your abstract that may not be understood by understood by the general audience, hence misleading your readers.
+Whether an ieee format for abstract or science abstract, avoid using complex or jargon words that may not be understood by the general audience, hence misleading your readers.

 Include only relevant information